trustedinformationpartners/services/docs/timestamp_creation_service.md

 ## Role and Importance of the Timestamp Creation Service

 ### 1. **Creation of Qualified Electronic Time Stamps**
-   - This service ensures the generation of timestamps that provide proof of the exact date and time when data was created or modified.
+   - This service is responsible for generating timestamps that provide proof of the exact date and time when data was created or modified.
    - Qualified electronic time stamps are issued by Qualified Trust Service Providers (QTSPs) and comply with strict eIDAS requirements.

 ### 2. **Legal Certainty**